mauritssilvis/darts/cli/java/README.md

 Otherwise, execute `darts help checkouts`, `darts checkouts -h` or `darts checkouts --help`.

-The `darts boards` subcommand returns help when it isn't passed (valid) parameters:
+The `darts boards` subcommand returns help when it is not passed (valid) parameters:

 ```shell
 darts boards